koulaxizis/ufit/README.md

 - Enjoy!

 #### What it does
-- Checks all system repositories for updates and installs them.
+- Updates all DEB, SNAP and FLATPAK applications.
 - Removes dependencies that are no longer required.
 - Removes old kernels that are no longer required.
 - Removes all packages kept in the apt cache.